Use a specific SSH key for a certain git repo

 In OpenSSH, we’ll create a virtual host.
 The virtual host will be private.gitlab.com.
 We’ll simply tell OpenSSH that whenever it sees private.gitlab.com, it must connect to gitlab.com instead.

 In git, we’ll create a virtual URL.
-We’ll tell git, that whenever it sees [email protected] it shall use [email protected] instead.
+We’ll tell git for one specific repository, that whenever it sees [email protected] it shall use [email protected] instead.

 By the way, this concept also works with other git foundries, such as GitHub.